AndyWright360/Milestone-Project-1/README.md

 ![Mozilla Firefox](assets/images/testing/firefox.gif)

-The hexagonal containers used for the social media icons in the footer don't display correctly on firefox.
-It causes the border of the coantainer to be uneven.
-This is particularly noticable as the display is re-sized.
+The hexagonal containers used for the social media icons in the footer don't display correctly on Firefox.
+It causes the border of the container to be uneven.
+This is particularly noticeable as the display is re-sized.
 I'm unsure of a possible fix to this.

 ### **Testing User Stories**